Conflict of Interest Management Plans

 - Facilitate oversight

-A plan manager, typically a supervisor or department head, is assigned to monitor the plan and ensure that safeguards are followed.
+A plan manager is assigned to monitor the plan and ensure that safeguards are followed.
 Managers review plans with employees annually in the spring to cover the upcoming fiscal year.
 Plans are updated as circumstances change, and the annual reviews continue until the conflict no longer exists.

 Disclosure is key to managing conflicts of interest.
 Submit new disclosures for evaluation to the Office of Research Compliance using the form below, and the ORC will develop a plan that covers your specific situation.
 Management plans offer protection to both employees and the institution because they demonstrate a commitment to MSU, integrity, transparency, and a mechanism for monitoring.